AAdewunmi/EmailAdministrationSystem/README.md

-# Project: Email Administration System
+# Email Administration System

 ## 1. What is the project?

-Email Administration System
+A Console-Based Email Administration System, built using Java 8.

-Its purpose is to add, amend and remove email addresses of users.
+Its purpose is manage user email addresses and password.

 ## 2. What is the MVP (Minimal Viable Product)?